 '''

-Console(config)#interface ethernet 1/1

-Console(config-if)#queue mode strict
+Console(config) #queue mode strict

-Console(config-if)#
+Console(config)#

 '''

-queue weight (609) show queue mode (611)
+queue weight (605) show queue mode (607)

 queue weight This command assigns weights to the eight class of service (CoS) priority queues when using weighted queuing, or one of the queuing modes that use a combination of strict and weighted queuing.
 Use the no form to restore the default weights.